andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

 I've chosen to go ahead and execute fetch requests for the entities I made in previous `seed___()` functions.
 Additionally, rather than deal with `NSPredicate`, I just grab _all_ `Classifications` and _all_ `Zoos`, and use array's `filter` function to get the exact Entity I want.

 The last thing I'll mention / warn against, is that I _am_ using explicitly unwrapped optionals in this function.
-I've gone ahead and &#8220;risked it&#8221;, trusting that I'm only using this technique during development time to help me see how things will look in my UI.
+I've gone ahead and "risked it&#8221;, trusting that I'm only using this technique during development time to help me see how things will look in my UI.
 In other words, this isn't code that will end up in Production.
 It's simply meant to help me while I'm developing, so I've gone ahead and done things the quick way here.

 The rest of the function follows the same patterns that have already been used in this example.